Very long instruction word: Implementations

 Cydrome was a company producing VLIW numeric processors using emitter-coupled logic (ECL) integrated circuits in the same timeframe (late 1980s).
 This company, like Multiflow, failed after a few years.

 One of the licensees of the Multiflow technology is Hewlett-Packard, which Josh Fisher joined after Multiflow's demise.
 Bob Rau, founder of Cydrome, also joined HP after Cydrome failed.
 These two would lead computer architecture research at Hewlett-Packard during the 1990s.

 Along with the above systems, during the same time (1989–1990), Intel implemented VLIW in the Intel i860, their first 64-bit microprocessor, and the first processor to implement VLIW on one chip.
 This processor could operate in both simple RISC mode and VLIW mode:

 In the early 1990s, Intel introduced the i860 RISC microprocessor.
 This simple chip had two modes of operation: a scalar mode and a VLIW mode.
 In the VLIW mode, the processor always fetched two instructions and assumed that one was an integer instruction and the other floating-point.

 The i860's VLIW mode was used extensively in embedded digital signal processor (DSP) applications since the application execution and datasets were simple, well ordered and predictable, allowing designers to fully exploit the parallel execution advantages enabled by VLIW.
 In VLIW mode, the i860 could maintain floating-point performance in the range of 20-40 double-precision MFLOPS; a very high value for its time and for a processor running at 25-50Mhz.

 In the 1990s, Hewlett-Packard researched this problem as a side effect of ongoing work on their PA-RISC processor family.
 They found that the CPU could be greatly simplified by removing the complex dispatch logic from the CPU and placing it in the compiler.
 Compilers of the day were far more complex than those of the 1980s, so the added complexity in the compiler was considered to be a small cost.

 VLIW CPUs are usually made of multiple RISC-like execution units that operate independently.
-Contemporary VLIWs usually have four to eight main execution units.
+Later VLIWs usually have four to eight main execution units.
 Compilers generate initial instruction sequences for the VLIW CPU in roughly the same manner as for traditional CPUs, generating a sequence of RISC-like instructions.
 The compiler analyzes this code for dependence relationships and resource requirements.
 It then schedules the instructions according to those constraints.
 In this process, independent instructions can be scheduled in parallel.
 Because VLIWs typically represent instructions scheduled in parallel with a longer instruction word that incorporates the individual instructions, this results in a much longer opcode (termed very long) to specify what executes on a given cycle.